 1. What are imports?
 2. Give examples of products the United States imports.
 3. What are exports?
 4. Give examples of products the United States exports.

-5. When people in one country trade with people in other countries, what happens to the amount and type of goods available?
+5. When people in one country trade with people in other countries, what happen the amount and type of goods available? and amount and type of goods available:

-6. Why do countries export products similar to products they import?

-7. From the countries studied, give an example of a product a country imports that is similar to a product that same country exports.
+0. why do countries export products similar to products they import: 7.
+From the countries studied, give an example of a product a country imports that similar to a product that same country exports.